SohamChaudhari2004/hack_frontend/README.md

 # MAHADEV'S

+## Project Name

+Satellite Image Resolver

+## Tagline

+AI-based upscaling techniques for enhancing images and videos, ensuring high-resolution visuals across various fields.

-## Problem Statement
+## Problem Solved

 Upscaling involves increasing the resolution of an image or video sequence, making it appear larger or sharper.
 Traditional upscaling methods often result in artifacts and blurriness.
-AI-based upscaling techniques leverage advanced machine learning algorithms to produce higher-quality results.
+This project addresses the need for high-resolution visuals across various fields, including satellite imagery, CCTV, and medical diagnostics, using advanced machine learning algorithms to produce higher-quality results.

 ## Project Overview

 This project aims to enhance images and videos using advanced AI-based upscaling techniques.
-The platform addresses the need for high-resolution visuals across various fields, including satellite imagery, CCTV, and medical diagnostics.
 It leverages state-of-the-art deep learning models like GANs and CNNs to provide high-quality upscaling with enhanced detail and reduced artifacts.

 ## Features